Saturday, 24 May 2025

 Here compared with the marble version at the V and A.

 I was unable to make any serious forensic investigation into this bust - I will put down my first thoughts here.
-It appears to have sustained some damage in the past and this has been disguised by the bronze paint - in the past it has not been particularly well treated and appears to have water staining on the surface.
+It appears to have sustained some damage in the past and this has been disguised by the bronze paint - in the past it has not been particularly well treated and appears to have much water staining on the surface.

 There are what appears to be piece mould marks, visible particularly on the face, and the bust has probably been broken and restored at some point and it is difficult to make out whether the lines on the face and hair are piece mould marks or breaks that have been restored or a mixture of the two.